 1. What is Academy Soccer?

-Academy soccer is more competitive than Recreational soccer.
-The training and coaching is carried out by licensed, professional soccer coaches.
-Compared to recreational soccer, Academy soccer requires a greater time and financial commitment from the parents and players.
-It mainly involves games in and around the metro Atlanta area, but potentially away games and tournaments can be in other parts of Georgia.
+Academy soccer is for the more competitive athletes, wanting to be pushed hard to improve individual skills through training, over their youth years (6-12 years old).
+Recreation is designed for fun and good for exercise, while Academy training is rigorous, curriculum-based, and meant to develop for future, more competitive soccer experience.
+Training is carried out by licensed, professional soccer coaches, and the players are required to wear a training uniform and follow nutritional guidelines.
+Compared to Recreational soccer, Academy soccer requires a greater time and financial commitment from the parents and players.
+It mainly involves games in and around the metro Atlanta area versus other GYSA academy teams, but away games and tournaments can be in other parts of Georgia.
 Some teams attend out-of-state tournaments.

 2. What age groups does Academy soccer apply to?

-Academy is from U8 to U12, which includes players ages 7 to 12.
+Academy is from 8U to 12U, which includes players ages 6 to 12.
+Players tryout and play with other kids born in their same birth year.

 3. Are the genders split?